Smithay/smithay/README.md

 - `libxkbcommon`
 - `libinput`
 - `libgbm`
+- `libwayland`

-If you want to enable X11 support (to run anvil in a X11 window for example), then you'll need to install the following packages as well:
+If you want to enable X11 support (to run X11 applications within anvil), then you'll need to install the following packages as well:
     - `xwayland`